BETA -- Earn free Robux at earnaldo.com

 What Is 99 Nights in the Forest?

 99 Nights in the Forest is a co-op horror survival game on Roblox where you build a camp, survive increasingly dangerous nights, and explore a massive open world split across four biomes.
-Created on March 4, 2025, by the studio Grandma's Favourite Games, it's currently one of the most played experiences on the platform -- pulling 227K+ concurrent players at peak hours and racking up over 25 billion lifetime visits.
+Created on March 4, 2025, by the studio Grandma's Favourite Games, it's currently one of the most played experiences on the platform -- peaking at 442K+ concurrent players and reaching #3 most-played on all of Roblox, with over 25 billion lifetime visits.

 The core loop is straightforward but surprisingly deep: during the day, you gather resources, craft tools, expand your camp, and explore.
 When night falls, a creature called the Deer emerges to hunt.
 It can't be killed -- only stunned and avoided.
 Your survival depends on light, walls, and smart positioning.
 Between survival sessions, you'll work through a quest line to rescue 4 missing children scattered across the Forest, Caves, Jungle, and Volcano biomes.

 What makes this different from other Roblox survival games is the combination of horror tension with genuine base-building depth.
 The Crafting Update on March 21, 2026 overhauled the entire build system with new recipes.
-The Jungle Biome also received a two-part expansion (Part 1 on March 1, Part 2 on March 7), adding significant new territory.
-If you tried this game months ago and bounced off, there's a lot of fresh content waiting for you.
+The Jungle Biome received a two-part expansion (Part 1 on March 1, Part 2 on March 7) introducing new territory and a new entity -- The Cat, the fastest hunter in the game.
+April 2026 brought an Easter event (including the Bunny and Egg Hunter classes), and the Offerings update on April 11 overhauled the flame progression system.
+If you tried this game even a month ago, there's a lot of fresh content waiting for you.

 A well-built camp in 99 Nights in the Forest surrounded by walls and torches at dusk with forest in the background